 A tent may be used as a temporary structure subject to approval as a special permit and the standards of this Section.
-Tents used for retail purposes are also subject to Article 4.B.1.A.115, Retail Sales, Mobile or Temporary.
+Tents used for retail purposes are also subject to Art.
+4.B.11.C.8, Temporary Retail Sales.